 Our skin experiences many structural and biochemical changes over the years.
 For example, epidermal cells don’t turn over and exfoliate as easily, the production of collagen and elastic tissue proteins slows, and these proteins also weaken becoming less supportive.
 At our Washington, D.C., dermatology practice, we recommend skin care treatments tailored to the age of our patients.

-As the years pass, our skin undergoes many structural and biochemical changes.
-For example, epidermal cells don’t turnover and exfoliate as easily, the production of collagen and elastic tissue proteins slows, and these proteins also weaken becoming less supportive.
-Our oil glands don’t produce as much oil causing our skin to become drier, and our skin doesn’t retain as much moisture as it did when it was younger.
-These biochemical and structural changes allow gravity to take its toll and result in signs of skin laxity and aging.
+As we age, our oil glands don’t produce as much oil causing our skin to become drier, and our skin doesn’t retain as much moisture as it did when it was younger.
+These biochemical and structural changes result in gravity taking its toll and signs of skin laxity and aging.
 Early signs of aging include the development of fine lines, particularly around the eyes and lips, deepening of expression lines in the forehead and around the mouth, brittle nails, thinning hair, and even bone loss.
 The following tips can help you slow the signs of aging at every age.